-2.3.
-Information on prices, quantities, or sales at the store Level.
 Most applications of models of entry in retail markets do not use data on prices and quantities due to the lack of such data.
-The most popular alternative is to estimate the structural (or semi-structural) parameters of the model using market entry data only, for example, Bresnahan and Reiss (1990), Mazzeo (2002), Seim (2006), or Jia (2008), among many others.
+The most popular alternative is to estimate the structural (or semi-structural) parameters of the model using market entry data only, for example,Bresnahan and Reiss (1990), Mazzeo (2002), Seim (2006), or Jia (2008), among many others.
 Typically, these studies either do not try to separately identify variable profits from fixed costs, or they do it by assuming that the variable profit is proportional to an observable measure of market size.
-Data on prices and quantities at store level can substantially help the identification of these models.
+Data on prices and quantities at the store level can substantially help the identification of these models.
 In particular, it is possible to consider a richer specification of the model that distinguishes between demand, variable cost, and fixed cost parameters, and includes unobservable variables into each of these components of the model.

 A sequential estimation approach is quite convenient for the estimation of this type of model.
 In a first step, data on prices and quantities at the store level can be used to estimate a spatial demand system as in Davis (2006) for movie theatres or Houde (2012) for gas stations.
 Note that, in contrast to standard applications of demand estimation of differentiated products, the estimation of demand models of this class should deal with the endogeneity of store locations.
-In other words, in these demand models, not only prices are endogenous but also the set of 'products' or stores available at each location is potentially correlated with unobserved errors in the demand system.
-In a second step, variable costs can be estimated using firms' best response functions in Bertrand or Cournot model.
+In other words, in these demand models, not only are prices endogenous, but also the set of products or stores available at each location, as they are potentially correlated with unobserved errors in the demand system.
+In a second step, variable costs can be estimated using firms' best response functions in a Bertrand or Cournot model.
 Finally, in a third step, we estimate fixed cost parameters using the entry game and information of firms' entry and store location decisions.
-It is important to emphasize that the estimation of a demand system of spatial differentiation in the first step provides the structure of spatial competition effects between stores at different locations, such that the researcher does not need to consider other type of semi-reduced form specifications of strategic interactions, as in Seim (2006) among others.
+It is important to emphasize that the estimation of a demand system of spatial differentiation in the first step provides the structure of spatial competition effects between stores at different locations, such that the researcher does not need to consider other types of semi-reduced form specifications of strategic interactions, as in Seim (2006) among others.

-In some applications, price and quantity are not available, but there is information on revenue at the store level (for example, Ellickson and Misra 2012; Aguirregabiria et al. 2013, Suzuki 2013).
+In some applications, price and quantity are not available, but there is information on revenue at the store level.
 This information can be used to estimate a (semi reduced form) variable profit function in a first step, and then in a second step the structure of fixed costs is estimated.
+This is the case in the applications in Ellickson and Misra 2012, Suzuki 2013), and Aguirregabiria, Clark, and Wang 2016.